Two fly balls get Yankees past Orioles | Sports-Games

 Luke Voit hit a game-winning sacrifice fly leading off the 10th inning and the New York Yankees edged the Baltimore Orioles 2-1 on Saturday afternoon at Yankee Stadium.
 The Yankees (25-21) won their fourth straight following a 5-15 slide and beat the Orioles for the ninth straight time at home since March 31, 2019.
 The Orioles (20-25) lost their fourth straight after winning six of eight, fell 4 1/2 games behind the Yankees for the second wild-card spot in the American League and have been outscored 18-2 in the series.

 DJ LeMahieu was the automatic runner on second base and on the first pitch from Hunter Harvey (0-2) he took third on a wild pitch.
-Baltimore brought the infield in and Voit lifted a fly ball to centre fielder Cedric Mullins to cap an eight-pitch plate appearance to easily scored LeMahieu.
+Baltimore brought the infield in and Voit lifted a fly ball to center fielder Cedric Mullins to cap an eight-pitch plate appearance and easily score LeMahieu.
 LeMahieu scored both runs for the Yankees.
 He opened the game with a double and scored on a sacrifice fly by Clint Frazier and the Yankees did little until Voit's game-winning fly ball.

 New York left-hander Jordan Montgomery was solid over 5 2/3 innings, allowing a run on three hits.
 He struck out a career-high nine and walked one in a 72-pitch outing.
 Baltimore's Dean Kremer made his second career start, holding the Yankees to one run on four hits in five innings.
 He struck out seven, worked around three walks, and threw 99 pitches